Study of BD Sirolimus Drug Coated Catheter for Treatment of Femoropopliteal Arteries (PREVISION)

 16. Immunosuppressive or immunodeficient state, in the opinion of the investigator, that would preclude the participant from being eligible to be treated with a sirolimus DCB.
 Note: HIV positive participants with CD4 count ≥350 cells/mm3 and an undetectable HIV viral load within the past year [low level variations from 50-500 viral copies which do not lead to changes in antiretroviral therapy [ART] are permitted.

-19. Participant is currently participating in an investigational drug or device study, or previously enrolled in a trial within the last 30 days prior to screening.
+19. Participant is currently participating in an investigational drug or device study, or previously enrolled in this study.
 Enrollment in another investigational drug or device study during the follow up period for this study is not allowed.

 Angiographical Exclusion Criteria: